VNTANA-3D/viewer-demo/README.md

     </vntana-viewer>
   </body>

-Line 2 loads the ES module containing the viewer.
-Line 4 adds the viewer elements, sets the model through the `src` attribute and environment through `environment-src`.
+Line `2` loads the ES module containing the viewer.
+Line `4` adds the viewer elements, sets the model through the `src` attribute and environment through `environment-src`.
 We also added the `tone-mapping` attribute to improve the lighting experience. `<vntana-fs-button>` is added as a child of the viewer, and toggles the viewer’s fullscreen state when clicked.

 ### Integration Example

 Directory `integration` contains two files: `index.html` with HTML code for the page, and `platform.js` containing the function `getPlatformData`, which we will use to fetch the product data from VNTANA Platform.

+**NOTE**: Function `getPlatformData` only works with products in Live Product state.

 The first part of the page’s body loads the viewer with different buttons:
 ```html